Crime in Saint Lucia

-Crime in Saint Lucia has become a major problem.
-It is investigated by the Royal Saint Lucia Police Force.

 Crime by type

 Murder

 In 2012, Saint Lucia had a murder rate of 21.6 per 100,000 population.
 There were a total of 39 murders in Saint Lucia in 2012.
 In 2017, there were 60 homicides recorded in Saint Lucia.

 In January 2014, British citizen Roger Pratt was murdered on his yacht, Magnetic Attraction, while moored off Vieux Fort, St Lucia.
 His widow, Margaret Pratt, has voiced her concerns repeatedly about delays in bringing four men charged with the murder to trial, and systematic failures that led to forensic evidence from the murder scene being contaminated.

 Robbery

 Robbery is an issue in Saint Lucia.
-In 2014, Saint Lucia was ranked as one of the top 10 most dangerous cruise destinations in the world, reporting instances of sixty nine cruise passengers being robbed at gun point on just two excursions.
+In 2014, Saint Lucia was ranked as one of the top 10 most dangerous cruise destinations in the world, there were 69 robberies of cruise passengers on two excursions alone.

-On December 14, 2015 an American couple were robbed by two men carrying a kitchen knife and a machete.
-Despite filing in a report, they have not heard from the police again and it is presumed that the perpetrators are still at large.
+On December 14, 2015 a U.S. couple were robbed by two men carrying a kitchen knife and a machete.
+Despite filing a report, they have not heard from the police again and it is presumed that the perpetrators are still at large.

 In January 2014, a British couple were robbed on board their yacht while it was moored off Vieux Fort, St Lucia, with the husband being murdered.
 In 2013, 55 cruise ship passengers were robbed at gunpoint during daylight at the Botanical Gardens in Soufriere.
 No one was injured during the incident.